Crowfunder/Audit-Bot/README.md

 # Features

   - Scanning single attack vectors or performing a full scan.
 All of those returning a nice and clear report.
-  - Customizable Prefix (temporarily disabled)
-  - Availability for Administrators only for secure usage to prevent eventual vulnerabilites disclosure.
+  - Availability for Administrators only to prevent eventual vulnerabilites disclosure.

 ### Installation